AsharibAli/op-ai-web/src/content/homepage/_index.md

 # Banner
 banner:
   title: "Unleash the real power of Web3 & AI with Optimism AI natively for optimism blockchain and It's Ecosystem"
-  content: "Dive deep into the vibrant world of the Optimism Blockchain with Optimism AI, We offer two chatbots for your exploration.
-One is accessible directly on this website — simply click the message icon located at the bottom left side.
-The other, a comprehensive ChatBOT, is hosted on our chat domain.
-It's currently in the fine-tuning phase, but we invite you to give it a try!"
+  content: "Explore the exciting Optimism Blockchain with Optimism AI.
+We provide an easy-to-use chatbot on our hosted chat domain.
+It's a detailed and user-friendly ChatBOT, currently undergoing fine-tuning.
+We invite you to test it out!"
   image: "/images/banner.png"
   button:
     enable: true